 When travelling abroad, you might need to have certain vaccinations in order to keep yourself protected from certain diseases.

 You will need to book an appointment with our nurses in order to get appropriate travel and vaccination advice, depending on the country of your destination.
+You will be expected to complete this risk assessment form before we can provide any travel related advice.
+You can access it by clicking here or find it at the bottom of this page.

 There are also some vaccinations which are not free and you will be asked to pay for them at the time of your appointment.
 The following vaccines will need to be paid for: